RevenueCat/revenuecat-docs/docs_source/🛠 Tools/paywalls.md

 > 📘
 >
-> RevenueCat Paywalls are are available on the following versions:
+> RevenueCat Paywalls are available on the following SDK versions:
 > - iOS: version >= 4.26.0
-> - Android: version >= 7.1.0
+> - Android: version >= 7.1.0 (beta)

 ## Offerings and Paywalls